Appearance, Maintenance, and Fence Restrictions

 Probably the single most controlling covenant found in those adopted by homeowners' associations is that which addresses the appearance and maintenance of private properties.
 It is important to note that, even in the absence of CC&Rs, many of these same issues are regulated by local zoning or blight ordinances.
 However, because covenants are voluntary in nature (a purchaser agrees to abide by the covenants as a condition of purchasing the property), they can impose more strict obligations upon homeowners than those required under zoning ordinances.

 For instance, some HOAs levy fines against residents who leave their garbage cans on the curb for too long or fail to keep their garage door shut.
 Others prohibit things like vegetable gardens and clothes lines.
+You may also be required to regularly trim grass and other plant life, conserve water, and maintain a clean front yard.
+In this regard, both HOAs and local ordinances can regulate the aesthetics of your home and its surrounding environment.

 Fence heights are generally controlled by local ordinance but may also be a subject covered in neighborhood covenants.
 Commonly, they restrict fence heights to six feet in back yards, and three to four feet in front yards.
+Height restrictions can vary across HOAs and different localities, but generally aim to promote uniformity, safety, and beauty for the neighborhood.

 Natural fences are more burdensome.
 Bushes or trees used as natural borders or fences (or deemed to constitute same) become overgrown and tend to encroach on neighbors' properties.
 In addition to the encroachment (which may constitute a trespass), overgrown natural fences also tend to obstruct views, thereby possibly violating another covenant.
+Your local fire department may also enforce fire safety ordinances that require the removal or trimming of this form of natural growth.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help